develer-staff/positronic-brain/README.md

 Adding a positronic brain to your BuildBot gives you the following:

-* Out-of-the-box sane defaults for your BuildBot master.
+* Sane defaults for your BuildBot master without having to do anything.
-* Automated emails sent to developers after a build failure.
+* Notification emails sent to _developers_ after a build failure.
-* Automated emails sent to administrators for all builds on all projects.
+* Notification emails sent to _administrators_ for all builds on all projects.
-* Automatic configuration of Change Sources and Schedulers when you add a source checkout step to a build (SVN only, for now).
+* Automatic handling of Change Sources and Schedulers when you add a source checkout step to a build (SVN only, for now).
-* Automated archiving of artifacts on the master after a successful build.
+* Archiving of artifacts on the master after each successful build.

 Installation